What is Huntington's disease?

-Huntington's disease (HD) is a hereditary disorder of a person's central nervous system.
-The condition usually develops in adulthood, affecting both men and women.
-HD is caused by a faulty gene on chromosome 4 which leads to damage of nerve cells around the brain.
-This results in a gradual change of physical ability, mental awareness and emotional stability.
+Huntington’s disease is a hereditary central nervous system disorder.
+The condition usually develops in adulthood, and affects both males and females equally.
+Huntington’s disease is caused by a faulty gene on chromosome 4 which leads to the damage of nerve cells around the brain.
+As Huntington’s disease progresses, it can cause a range of physical, cognitive, behavioural and emotional changes.

 - Stumbling and clumsiness

 - Cognitive changes such as difficulty in organisation

 We believe that through a compassionate and person-centred approach, we can help individuals to rebuild and strengthen family and other social relationships.
 We understand the importance of sensitive care and support for individuals that may present with distressed reactions, to improve their emotional wellbeing and ensure their safety.